Documentation

 How it works

 The general concept is that you write a Python function that prints output like you would do on your local machine.
 By defining input variables in Py-Engineering.com, this function is instantly accessible as web-app or API.
-By running the tool in the web-app or trough the API, the Python functions is executed in our cloud environment.
+By running the tool in the web-app or trough the API, the Python function is executed in our cloud environment.
 See what this looks like in the introduction video below or check out the Tutorials.

 Output